Azure/Mission-Critical-Online/src/app/AlwaysOn.HealthService/README.md

 - `HealthServiceBlobContainerName`: Storage Container where the status file should be present.
 - `HealthServiceBlobName`: Name of the status file - health check will look for this.
 - `HealthServiceOverallTimeoutSeconds`: Timeout for the whole check - defaults to 3 seconds.
 If the check doesn't finish in this interval, the service reports unhealthy.
-- `HealthServiceAzMonitorHealthScoreQuery`: Kusto query which is used to retrieve the HealthScore.
-See below for default.
+- `HealthServiceAzMonitorHealthStatusQuery`: Kusto query which is used to retrieve the Health Status.
-- `HealthServiceAzMonitorHealthScoreThreshold`: Threshold (equal or lower) at which the HealthScore is considered unhealthy.
 See below for default.

 Individual health checks can be disabled by adding an application setting like: